xrpronin17/xrpl-dev-portal/content/references/http-websocket-apis/api-conventions/rate-limiting.md

 ---
 # Rate Limiting

-The `rippled` server limits the rate at which API clients can make requests on public APIs.
+The <span class="code-snippet">rippled</span> server limits the rate at which API clients can make requests on public APIs.
 Rate limiting is based on the IP address of the client, so clients behind [network address translation](https://en.wikipedia.org/wiki/Network_address_translation) share a limit based on their public IP address.

 **Tip:** Rate limiting does not apply when the client is connected [as an admin](get-started-using-http-websocket-apis.html#admin-access).

-When a client is approaching the rate limit, the server adds the field `"warning": "load"` at the top level of an [API response](response-formatting.html).
+When a client is approaching the rate limit, the server adds the field <span class="code-snippet">"warning": "load"</span> at the top level of an [API response](response-formatting.html).
 This warning is not added to every response, but the server may send several such warnings before it disconnects a client.

 If a client goes past the rate limit, the server disconnects that client and does not serve further requests from the client's API address for a while.
 The WebSocket and JSON-RPC APIs use different disconnect messages.